whimc/Portals/README.md

 - `no-destination` means that the portal has no linked destinations (used in `/portal purge`)

 ### Notes About Citizens Integration
-- the pathing waypoint must be set 1 block behind the portal so that a Citizen steps on the portal block
+- The pathing waypoint must be set 1 block behind the portal so that a Citizen steps on the portal block
 - Citizens will swim up water filled portals
 - Citizens will not go through lava filled portals